-- leisure, sport and recreation; or
+- leisure, sport and recreation;

-And enhance the character and attractiveness of the City centre by:
+And enhance the character and attractiveness of the City Centre by:

 - improving the public realm including streets, back lanes, vennels and urban open space for all users; and

-- improving the City centre environment and access for pedestrians, cyclists and public transport users including more parking for people with a disability.
+- improving the City Centre environment and access for pedestrians, cyclists and public transport users including more parking for people with a disability.

 Development proposals that provide residential accommodation in upper floors of commercial properties will be supported, as long as they do not have a negative impact on retail, commercial and tourism activities and the general amenity of neighbouring properties and residential amenity including noise impact.